 You can increase the thickness of the bar by wrapping non-slip workout tape around the bar until you achieve the desired width.
 Alternatively, you can wrap a towel around the bar for a temporary solution, or should the bar not be in your home.

-Also, the forearm muscles will need to work more when you use a Narrow Grip pull-up.
+The forearm muscles will need to work more when you use a Narrow Grip pull-up.
 A Narrow Grip pull-up means you place your hands closer together on the bar.

-Benefits of pull-ups
+Benefits of Pull Ups

 Here are 5 benefits of pull-ups: